-

 rag doll

-“on people pleasing and the perfect daughter” “You’re my perfect daughter.”My mom told me that in kindergarten.
+“on people pleasing” “You’re my perfect daughter.”My mom told me that in kindergarten.
 I carried it like a prophecy.
 Straight A’s.
 Class monitor.
 Polite friends.A gold-star girl, smiling on cue.
 At first, it felt like love.Later, it felt like a cage.
 Under the stickers and praise,I wasn’t thriving.
-I was performing.…
+I was performing.
+Maybe it made her…

 -